Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 Lavalink Setup Commands
 -----------------------

-``[p]llsetup`` commands are used for advanced management of Lavalink servers.
-They are available dynamically dependent on whether you are managing your Lavalink node internally or externally.
+``[p]llsetup`` group commands are used for advanced management of the connection to the Lavalink server.
+The subcommands are dynamically available depending on whether Red is managing your Lavalink node or if you are connecting to one you manage yourself, or a service that offers Lavalink nodes.

 Commands specifically for internal/managed Lavalink nodes can be found in :ref:`this section<internal-node-management-commands>`, whilst commands for external